 - Fishing Cat Trail – watch the fishing cat as it tries to reel in its fish dinner in front of your eyes.

-You can see small nocturnal animals, too.
-The park has a special area for smaller critters, like reptiles, and each cage is small enough that it's easy to find them.
+In addition, the park has a special area for smaller critters, like reptiles, and each cage is small enough that it’s easy to find them.
 Even there, the caretakers were careful to create a natural environment for their well-being.

 Luxury experiences at the Night Safari

 Singapore Night Safari offers private tours.
 You can book a VIP Safari Adventurer Tour, and a dedicated guide will take your group on a private tour of the park.

 Plan your trip

 - Hours: Open daily from 7:15pm – 12.00mn daily (Last ticket sale at 11.15 pm).
 Retail shops open from 5:00pm and restaurants open from 5.30 pm.

 - Cost: Adult: S$45 | Child: S$30.
 Multi-park discounts are available.
 Check their website for current promotions.